Theta-Limited/OpenAthenaAndroid/README.md

 ## [ATAK](https://en.wikipedia.org/wiki/Android_Team_Awareness_Kit) Cursor on Target

-When the "🧮" button is pressed, OpenAthena will automatically send a multicast packet to udp://239.2.3.1:6969 .
-Under default settings, this will cause a marker to show up in ATAK at the target location:
+When the "✉️" button is pressed, OpenAthena will automatically send a Cursor on Target multicast UDP packet to udp://239.2.3.1:6969 to all devices connected via network.
+Under default settings, this will cause a marker to show up in ATAK at the target location for all recipients:

 <img width="586" alt="OpenAthena for Android triggers a waypoint to show in Android Team Awarness Kit at the calculated location" src="./assets/ATAK_OpenAthena_CoT_Demo_landscape.png">